How to construct a “ring fence”

 What is Ring Fencing?

-Ring fencing is used in a variety of financing situations, including acquisition financing, monetizing a subsidiary’s dividend distributions, and corporate spin-offs.
-In the project finance context, ring fencing generally refers to implementation of two types of provisions: the requirement that an independent director or a separate class of stock be established for an entity to vote on voluntary bankruptcy filings, and the requirement that the entity observe “separateness covenants,” such as maintenance of separate bank accounts and no commingling of assets — and (although less frequently used) a requirement that an independent director or a separate class of stock be established for an entity to vote on voluntary bankruptcy filings.
+Ring fencing is used in a variety of financing situations, including acquisition financing, monetizing a subsidiary’s dividend distributions and corporate spin-offs.
+In a project finance context, ring fencing generally refers to implementation of several types of protection.
+They are limits on the project company’s ability to incur debt or engage in business unrelated to the limited purpose of constructing and operating the project, requirements that the entity observe “separateness covenants” — such as maintenance of separate bank accounts and no commingling of assets — and (although less frequently used) a requirement that an independent director or a separate class of stock be established for an entity to vote on voluntary bankruptcy filings.

-- Substantive consolidation.
+Another risk is substantive consolidation.
 Substantive consolidation is an equitable remedy that allows the bankruptcy court to pool the assets and liabilities of two separate but affiliated entities and to treat them as though they are the assets of a single bankrupt debtor.
 While the tests for consolidation differ across jurisdictions, courts generally consider three tests.
 The first test is whether creditors dealt with the entities as a single economic unit and did not rely on their separate identities in extending credit.
 Another test is whether the entities’ affairs are so entangled and confused that substantive consolidation will benefit all creditors.
 A third test is whether consolidation is necessary to avoid some harm or realize some benefit.

 How to Ring Fence